Palos de la Frontera

 Palos de la Frontera ([ˈpalos ðe la fɾonˈteɾa]) is a town and municipality located in the southwestern Spanish province of Huelva, in the autonomous community of Andalusia.
 It is situated some 13 km from the provincial capital, Huelva.
 According to the 2015 census, the city had a population of 10,365.
-It is most famous for being the place from which Columbus set sail in 1492, eventually reaching America.
+It is most famous for being the place from which Columbus set sail in 1492, eventually reaching the Americas.